 As you embark on a divorce, the myriad of details you must attend to can be daunting.
 Organizing those details into segments can make the job much more manageable.
 The new year brings a season of change that can spur one of those segments of details – taking a look at what has changed, and what needs to be changed for the new year.
 The end of one year and the beginning of another makes us think about last-minute things we need to address and good habits we want to start keeping.

-7 Aspects of Your Financial Life to Think About This Year
+New Year Financial Checklist: 7 Aspects of Your Financial Life to Consider

 1. Your Investments